Using Mouse Wheel for Zooming and Moving Through Signal

 From SIGVIEW v2.0 onwards, you can use the mouse-wheel for faster zooming in/out and moving through signal.

-If you simply position the signal ruler somewhere in a signal and turn your mouse-wheel forward (away from you), the signal will be zoomed in to 20% of its original length.
-The ruler will remain on the same signal position.
+If you simply position the signal cursor somewhere in a signal and turn your mouse-wheel forward (away from you), the signal will be zoomed in to 20% of its original length.
+The cursor will remain on the same signal position.
 Zooming out can be performed by turning the mouse-wheel in the opposite direction.
 Please note that these zoom steps will not be saved in the zoom history.

 There are also two keyboard modifiers which can be used to achieve special zooming and moving functions, in combination with the mouse wheel: